tiipotto/trivial_log/README.md

 ```

 ## [Database](./examples/database.rs)
-An "advanced" configuration, showing how to extend beyond the basics, by logging into a SQLite database.
+An "advanced" configuration, showing how to implement a custom Appender Implementation, by logging into a SQLite database.

 ## [Colors](./examples/color.rs)
 On ANSI terminals you can write colors.